Tom-Nagy/what-you-need/README.md

 #### Images

 The images will be the one uploaded by website owner and/or Admin for products descriptions and website illustrations.

-MAYBE IMAGES WILL BE UPLOADED USING A DATA FROM A WEBSITE 111111111111111111

 #### Styling/Feeling